GoogleCloudPlatform/cloud-sql-python-connector/README.md

 )
 ```

+> [!IMPORTANT]
+>
-Note: If specifying Private IP or Private Service Connect, your application must be
+> If specifying Private IP or Private Service Connect (PSC), your application must be
-attached to the proper VPC network to connect to your Cloud SQL instance.
+> attached to the proper VPC network to connect to your Cloud SQL instance.
 For most
-applications this will require the use of a [VPC Connector][vpc-connector].
+> applications this will require the use of a [VPC Connector][vpc-connector].

 [psc]: https://cloud.google.com/vpc/docs/private-service-connect
 [vpc-connector]: https://cloud.google.com/vpc/docs/configure-serverless-vpc-access#create-connector